Nerd. Asshole. MUES Productions.

 - Epic Rocking: Mues is not a fan, his patience is already exhausted with songs that last 5 minutes.
 The sole exception seems to be his praise for Metallica's eighties albums.

 - Follow the Leader.
-He's often accused of being a more negative clone of Todd in the Shadows due to having the same subject matter (pop songs) and similar presentations.
+He's often accused of being a more negative clone of Todd in the Shadows due to having the same subject matter (pop songs) and similar presentations, even though Mues started a year and half before Todd did.

 - Hypocritical Humor: After Drake references his "Acura Days", Mues plays clips of several artists bashing their previous vehicles and criticizes them for doing so.
 He immediately insults his own vehicle, eviscerating it, it's made even more hypocritical as Drake didn't actually say anything negative about the car.
 Mues apologizes to the vehicle afterwards (see Cargo Ship).